tharakadesilva/nixos-config/README.md

 Settings > Appearance > Prompt > Shell Prompt (PS1)
 Settings > Appearance > Text > Terminal Font > JetBrainsMono Nerd Font
 Settings > Features > Terminal > Use Audible Bell > On

+6. Restart the machine

+Some settings like the tap to click on MacOS needs to either log out and log in again or restart the machine.
+Just restart the machine...